amanking/amanking-ruhoh-blog/posts/tips-for-technical-conference-presentations.md

 #### Font & Colours
 * *Do not use low contrast colours.* Especially between the slide background and the text.
 Audiences at any distance, close or far, will have difficulty reading your slides if you choose an Emacs-style scheme.
 I typically prefer a simple white background and black text, with some red or blue thrown in for effect.
 * *Use less text.
 But large font size.* Keeps the audience focused on you.
 But also makes your slide readable from a distance.
-Text in small font is worse than no text at all.
+No text is better than text in small font.
-* *Avoid complex diagrams.* Labels should be in large fonts.
+* *Avoid complex diagrams.* Have labels in a large font.
 The audience should be able to comprehend the diagram quickly and without hurting their eyes.
-* *Use safe colours for text and diagrams.* Basically distinct shades that have a good chance of being projected correctly.
-Some colours on your monitor look completely different on a projected screen.
+* *Use safe colours for text and diagrams.* Basically common primary colours that have a good chance of being projected correctly.
+Some colours on your monitor look very different on a projected screen.
 Subtle colour variations get lost when projected, so do not rely on those.

 #### Code snippets
 * *Adjust your editor's look and feel* before taking a screenshot of code snippets.
 Choose a white background with dark text, and make the font size large.